StarCoderSC/smartnotepad-cli/README.md

-# SecondMind CLI - A Smart, Secure Notes CLI
+# SmartNotepad CLI - A Smart, Secure Notes CLI

 > "For Coders who take notes like developers."
 > _Built with ❤️ by StarCoder